Skip to main content

 Loft Conversions Tip for Streatham Homeowners

-Streatham falls under Lambeth Council.
-Permitted development under Class B covers loft conversions within volume limits — 40 cubic metres for terraced and 50 cubic metres for semi-detached or detached.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Lambeth) on permitted development projects for written confirmation, which protects the property at sale time.
-Within the Streatham Common, Streatham Hill, or Leigham Court conservation areas, full planning at £206 applies and Lambeth typically determines applications in 8-10 weeks.
-A Streatham loft conversion involves 9-13 trades over 10-16 weeks (longer for trussed-roof properties): structural steel install (with replacement ridge beam and supporting beams on trussed roofs), joist and floor structure, dormer or gable carcassing, brick build-up matched to the existing facing brick, roof cladding matched to the existing covering (concrete interlocking tile or slate), Velux rooflights and FENSA-registered casement windows, insulation (150mm PIR between rafters plus 50mm under to U-value 0.18 W/m²K under Building Regulations Part L), staircase joinery, plastering, NICEIC electrics (BS 7671), en-suite plumbing, decoration.
-We assign one project manager from survey through handover with photo updates.
-Fire safety follows Building Regulations Part B — protected escape route with FD30 fire doors on every habitable room along the route, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
-Original ground-floor doors typically need replacement to FD30 standard at £400-£600 per door fitted, included in the contract scope.
-Stair design follows Building Regulations Part K — 2 metres minimum headroom, 42 degree maximum pitch.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£700-£1,400 for the design pack including any trussed-roof modification), Building Control fees (£400-£700 at Lambeth), FENSA glazing registration, party wall surveyor coordination, conservation area or Article 4 full planning where applicable, FD30 escape route door upgrades, and the Lawful Development Certificate or planning fee.
+Permitted development under Class B covers loft conversions within volume limits, 40 cubic metres for terraced and 50 cubic metres for semi-detached or detached.
+We submit a Lawful Development Certificate (£129, 6 to 8 weeks at Lambeth) on permitted development projects for written confirmation, which protects the property at sale time.
+Within the Streatham Common, Streatham Hill, or Leigham Court conservation areas, full planning applies and Lambeth typically determines applications in 8 to 10 weeks.
+A Streatham loft conversion involves 9 to 13 trades over 10 to 16 weeks (longer for trussed-roof properties): structural steel, joist and floor structure, dormer or gable carcassing, brick build-up matched to the existing facing brick, roof cladding matched to the existing covering (concrete interlocking tile or slate), Velux rooflights and FENSA-registered casement windows, insulation to 0.18 W/m²K under Building Regulations Part L, staircase joinery, plastering, NICEIC electrics, en-suite plumbing, and decoration.
+One project manager from survey through handover with photo updates.
+Fire safety follows Building Regulations Part B: FD30 fire doors on every habitable room along the escape route, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
+Original ground-floor doors typically need replacing to FD30 standard.
+Fixed-price contracts cover labour, materials, structural engineer calculations (covering any trussed-roof modification), Building Control fees at Lambeth, FENSA glazing registration, party wall surveyor coordination, FD30 door upgrades, and the Lawful Development Certificate or planning fee.
+The fixed price is confirmed after a free site visit.

 Loft Conversions in Streatham: What's Included